dimilafl/chatbot/README.md

 (reorganize this - check w/ other files in NEXT folder)

-a lot of redundcany right below....
+a lot of redundancy right below....

 ~~~~~~~~~~~
 Description
 ~~~~~~~~~~~
--needs update
+- needs update

     The machine learning aspect of this code involves using historical energy usage data to train a linear regression model, which can then be used to predict the user's energy usage for the current day.